 Human Patient Simulators

-These patient simulators provide learning opportunities for students as they work within a team to engage in constructed clinical scenarios that are frequently of a more critical or emergency nature.
-The simulators offer ideal circumstances for practicing or assessing performance of complex and invasive clinical skills and the communications and functioning of the care team itself.
+These patient simulators, Apollo and Lucina (pictured below) from CAE, provide learning opportunities for students as they work within a team to engage in constructed clinical scenarios that are often of a more critical or emergent nature.
+As students assess, diagnose and treat their "patients," they will employ the TeamStepps program, which optimizes patient outcomes by improving communication and teamwork.

 Task trainers are models of specific human body parts that are used to help students practice real-life procedures and identify the complications which arise with each body system.
 Some of the tasks practiced on these plastic models include: airway intubation; catheter insertion; IV placement; lumbar puncture; prostate examination; and obstetric maneuvers.
 These task training sessions allow students to practice until they are proficient.

 Q: Why is the ICOM Simulation Center important?